Yanceyville, North Carolina: 1917–1940s

-Economic development (mid-20th century to 2020s)
+Mid-20th century to 2020s

 The economic growth of the 1950s brought new enterprises to the region.
 From the mid-1950s to the mid-1980s, Yanceyville became home to several textile mills.
 Royal Textile Mills, for example, restarted operations in 1975 and later supplied major customers, including the U.S. military.
-This period of expansion enabled the county to further diversify its tax base and benefit from increased public revenue.
+This period of expansion enabled the county to diversify its tax base further and benefit from increased public revenue.

 In 1975, painter Maud Gatewood, a native of Yanceyville, moved back to Caswell County.
 The following year, she won election as the county’s first female commissioner and prioritized economic development, land‑use planning, and expanded human services.

 In 1986, S.R.
-Farmer Lake, a 365‑acre water supply reservoir with a public recreation area, was completed for Yanceyville.
+Farmer Lake, a 365-acre (148 ha) water supply reservoir with a public recreation area, was completed for Yanceyville.
 Under an agreement with Caswell County, the town has drawn drinking water from the lake.

-Another significant development for the area occurred in 1988 when Piedmont Community College opened a branch campus in Yanceyville.
+In 1988, Piedmont Community College opened a branch campus in Yanceyville.
 The campus has served adult learners seeking professional development and high school students enrolled in the Career and College Promise program, which offers college credits, certificates, or associate degrees during their secondary education.
 Its proximity to Bartlett Yancey High School has made vocational and academic pathways for local students more accessible.

 In 1995, Yanceyville became involved in the film industry.
-Zale Magder, a Canadian film producer, invested around five million dollars to build a film production complex in the town.
-Magder's vision for a "Hollywood East" included a resort-type atmosphere with jogging trails, a golf course, a restaurant, and a fitness center designed to attract filmmakers and movie stars worldwide.

-While Magder Studios ultimately declared bankruptcy in 1997, several films and commercials were produced at the location, which is now used as industrial space.
+Zale Magder, a Canadian film producer, invested about $5 million to build a film production complex in the town.
+Magder promoted a “Hollywood East” concept with on‑site amenities including jogging trails, a golf course, a restaurant, and a fitness center intended to attract filmmakers and movie stars.
+While Magder Studios declared bankruptcy in 1997, several films and commercials were produced at the location, later known as Carolina Pinnacle Studios.
+The buildings have since been used for industrial and other non‑film purposes.

 In April 1997, the state dedicated the Dan River Prison Work Farm, a minimum-custody facility near Yanceyville with capacity for 650 inmates, and prison managers began moving inmates into the facility.
 The facility added 165 staff positions, about half of which were filled by Caswell County residents.